Our mission calls us to devote a portion of our funds to responding to our community needs.

 The Good Samaritan Program responds to our community’s challenge of ensuring that its residents can meet their basic needs.
 Inspired by the parable of Jesus calling us to be good neighbors, this program’s particular purpose is to support non-profit organizations for which a modest grant would make a difference in continuing to provide necessary and immediate goods and services to individuals living in poverty.
 The program expresses the important value of the Sisters of Charity of St. Augustine of respecting the dignity of every individual.

 Organizations must be tax-exempt, nonprofit organizations that primarily serve residents of Cuyahoga County.
-Priority is given to organizations with annual budgets under $1 million.
+Priority is given to organizations with annual budgets under $1 million and those who serve or are based in Cleveland's Central neighborhood.

 Contact Joe Black, Health Equity Program Officer: firstname.lastname@example.org